SamR1/FitTrackee/docsrc/source/cli.rst

      - workout file extension (valid values are: tcx, kmz, gpx, kml, fit)
    * - ``--with-weather``
      - enable weather data collection if weather provider is set and workout has no weather data.
 WARNING: depending on subscription, the rate limit can be reached, leading to errors and preventing weather data being collected during next uploads until the limit is reset (default: disabled)
+   * - ``--add-missing-geometry``
+     - if provided, it refreshes only workouts without geometry in database to add geometry and points.
+This option is provided to update workouts created before v1.x and will be removed in a future version when all workouts must have geometry.
    * - ``-v, --verbose``
      - Enable verbose output log (default: disabled)